Automotive

 Talk to Your Employer About Your Return to Work

 If you experienced a serious injury, you might be a little apprehensive about returning to your job.
-It doesn’t matter if your accident occurred inside or outside the workplace, you must talk to your employer about how they can support your return to work.
+It doesn’t matter if your car accident occurred inside or outside the workplace, you must talk to your employer about how they can support your return to work.
 For example, they might need to undertake an ergonomic evaluation, so they can make you feel comfortable at work and prevent the likelihood of a reinjury.